Pluscrafter/MyDMM-UT61E/README.md

-# MyDMM-UT61E-FLUKE287-9
+# MyDMM-UT61E
-PC-DMM for UT61E and FLUKE287/9 with sigrok-cli for LINUX and maybe WINDOWS
+PC-DMM for UT61E with sigrok-cli for LINUX and maybe WINDOWS